Top Dating Tips for Widows & Widowers

 Don’t give away too much in the way of personal information in your profile or on a first date.
-As a widow you could be perceived to be vulnerable and until you properly start to get to know someone it’s best to keep the conversation lightweight and generalized.
+As a widow or widower you could be perceived to be vulnerable and until you properly start to get to know someone it’s best to keep the conversation lightweight and generalized.
 Keep things positive and upbeat and try to come over as self-assured as possible.

 If someone shares a problem regarding money, it’s probably because they’re after some of yours!

 #8 – Be the best version of you